 It is always possible to come up with a more optimistic scenario.
 Over the past few weeks, inflation expectations derived from market indicators have stopped rising; they have even fallen slightly.
 The capital market interest rate has also declined somewhat in line with this.
 It may be just a short pause, after which inflation expectations and interest rates rise again.
 Still, an investor should always ask himself whether there is a message in a price movement carried by the collective intellect of all market participants.
 Does the market know something I don't?
-Or has the market seen something that has escaped my notice?
+Or has the market seen something that has escaped my attention?

 Market focus shifts from inflation to growth